d12frosted/elpa-mirror/gnu/llm-readme.txt

   such as GitHub, because your key must be kept private.
 Anyone with your key can use the API, and you will be charged.

+  You can also use a function as a key, so you can store your key in a secure place and retrieve it via a function.
+For example, you could add a line to `~/.authinfo.gpg':

+  ┌────
+  │ machine llm.openai password <key>
+  └────

+  And then set up your provider like:
+  ┌────
+  │ (setq llm-refactoring-provider (make-llm-openai :key (plist-get (car (auth-source-search :host "llm.openai")) :secret))) └────

   All of the providers (except for `llm-fake'), can also take default parameters that will be used if they are not specified in the prompt.
   These are the same parameters as appear in the prompt, but prefixed